-- 1. the requirements imposed are not met or the probationary semester GPA is below 3.00 after one semester on probation; - failures or withdrawals in required courses are not resolved at the next offering of the course; - failures or withdrawals from required sequential courses are not resolved; or - incompletes in required sequential courses are not completed before the first day of class of the next semester.
+- 1. the requirements imposed are not met or the probationary semester GPA is below 3.00 after one semester on probation; - 2. failures or withdrawals in required courses are not resolved at the next offering of the course; - 3. failures or withdrawals from required sequential courses are not resolved: or - 4. incompletes in required sequential courses are not completed before the first day of class of the next semester.

 A student removed from a program is not guaranteed reinstatement in the program even if probation requirements or requirements placed on readmission are fulfilled.
 Appeals may be made first to the appropriate academic unit and, if necessary, to the college Governance and Grievance Committee.
-Also see university retention standards, pages 77-78.
+For more information, see "Retention and Academic Standards," page 77.

 Incompletes.
 It is the student's responsibility to contact the instructor regarding the process of requesting and fulfilling an incomplete.
 Tardiness in contacting the instructor may result in a failing grade.
 Students must obtain an official "Request for Grade of Incomplete" form from their academic units.
 The completed form must include a justification, a listing of requirements that have not been fulfilled, and a proposed schedule of completion.
 The instructor reviews the request, proposes modifications if necessary, and submits a copy of the request to the appropriate program head (for upper-division students) or a college academic advisor (for lower-division students).
 An incomplete in an upper-division course that is a prerequisite for sequential courses automatically places the student on probation and denies enrollment in subsequent courses.
-Also see university requirements on incompletes, pages 72-73.
+For more information, see "Incomplete," page 74.

 Withdrawals.
 University withdrawal regulations apply to lower-division courses.
 In addition, because the college's upper-division curricula are modular and sequential and because space in the programs is limited, a student is expected to progress through the curriculum with his or her class.
 Withdrawal from a required upper-division course automatically places a student on probation.
 Withdrawal from a required upper-division course in a required sequence automatically removes the student from the program beginning the subsequent semester.
-Also see university requirements on withdrawals, pages 73-75.
+For more information, see "Grading System," page 73.